osks/ctenv/README.md

   - Command line: Relative paths are relative to the current working directory.

+- A container configured in the current project config will shadow container with name defined in HOME/global config.

 - Project directory (`-p` / `--project-dir`)

   Root of your project, generally your git repo.
 Define by placing a